twolfe13/bot-cannabis/README.md

 Run command: python canna-bot.py

 **User Instructions**
-Following the instructions, user needs to type "menu" From there, the user is told a few different options (remember, this is a very simple beta)
+Following the instructions, user needs to type "menu"   (the bot will also accept "hi" or "hey" = "menu") After, the user is told a few different options (remember, this is a very simple beta.. there are few steps)

 ----------------------------